OWASP/www-policy/procedures/chapter_processes.md

      * Payment method
    * Assign a leader to Request a Participant for approval

- ### SLA reponse from second leader depends on the Chapter policy and timeframe agreed on for leaders to respond to emails sent to owasp.org email address.
+ ## SLA reponse from second leader depends on the Chapter policy and timeframe agreed on for leaders to respond to emails sent to owasp.org email address.

- ### SLA to respond to OSD JIRA ticket is 72 hours
+ ## SLA to respond to OSD JIRA ticket is 72 hours

- ### SLA to submit for reimbursement is dictated by [Expense Policy](https://owasp.org/www-policy/operational/expense-reimbursement) within 60 days
+ ## SLA to submit for reimbursement is dictated by [Expense Policy](https://owasp.org/www-policy/operational/expense-reimbursement) within 60 days

- ### SLA Not sure about a AP deadline
+ ## SLA Not sure about a AP deadline (Virtual)